An Algorithm to compute the Kronecker cone and other moment cones: Filter 1: Belkale-Kumar-Ressayre's theorem

-Here, the hypothesis $c_{\lambda\,\mu}^\nu=1$ must be understood as a certain $\pi$-application between projective varieties is birational.
-The conclusion has to be understood as the multiplicity for the decomposition of the tensor product for Levi $G^{\tau}$ are equal to one.

-In the next section, we prove a variant of \cite[Theorem~1.4]{BKR} in our affine setting.
-We use this result as a filter allowing eliminate some inequalities.
+In \cite{BKR}, in a context different but similar to Theorem~\ref{th:Kron}, it is shown that certain multiplicities for the representation theory of Levi $G^{\tau}$ are equal to 1.
+In this section, we prove a variant of \cite[Theorem~1.4]{BKR} in our affine setting.
+We use this result as a filter allowing us to eliminate some inequalities.
 This filter has two advantages over ramification: it is deterministic and faster.
 Unfortunately, some superfluous inequalities pass through the filter.
 For example, for Kronecker $(4,4,4)$, 53 inequalities are eliminated on 183 truly superfluous.